-Whether you’re 20 years old or 10 years away from retirement, it’s important to plan how you’re going to supplement your income and spend your money during your golden years.
+It doesn’t matter if you’re 20 years old or 10 years away from retirement, no matter what age it’s important to plan how you’re going to supplement your income and spend your money during your golden years.
 For many soon-to-be retirees, this means making a plan for their Social Security checks.

 Americans 65 and older spend an average of about $4,345 monthly on things like healthcare, rent and groceries.
 But the average monthly Social Security benefit for retired workers is $1,837.29.
 If you plan to rely on Social Security alone, you’ll quickly realize that this amount probably isn’t enough to fully fund your retirement lifestyle.